erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/database/database-connection/README.md

 echo $config['database']['db2']['hostname']; // gives localhost
 ```

-This give you password parameter of second database setting which is defined in <kbd>app/debug/config.php</kbd> file.
+This gives you the password parameter of second database setting which is defined in <kbd>app/debug/config.php</kbd> file.